Help with Candida Overgrowth

 What kills good bacteria?

-There are different ways that good bacteria is killed leading to bad bacteria taking over.
+There are lots of different things that destroy good bacteria leading to bad bacteria taking over.
 Below are a list of a few:

-Antibiotics do just that, they kill bacteria, however, they don’t discriminate.
+Antibiotics are exactly what they say: anti-bacteria.
+They kill bacteria and they don’t discriminate.
 When taking antibiotics, all bacteria gets eliminated.
 That’s why it’s important to always follow a round of antibiotics with some good quality probiotics.
 This can help restore gut balance.
 In fact, it’s a good idea to always take Probiotics.
-I recommend Garden of Life, Raw Probiotics, but there are many good quality probiotics on the market now and you can find them in your favorite health food stores.
+I recommend Garden of Life, Raw Probiotics, but there are many good quality probiotics on the market now, and you can find them in your favorite health food stores.
 Keep in mind that best quality probiotics will likely be in the refrigerated section since these are living cultures.

 Candida feeds on sugar, so naturally a diet high in sugar or foods that break down as sugar (refined flours, white pastas, cookies, etc.), and foods high in preservatives and chemicals all create a perfect breeding ground for Candida.